Cedar schema format

 blocked: Set<User>,

-Note that in the human-readable schema format, unlike in the JSON schema format, you can declare multiple entity types that share the same definition using a single declaration.
+Note that in the Cedar schema format, unlike in the JSON schema format, you can declare multiple entity types that share the same definition using a single declaration.
 For example, entity UserA, UserB, UserC declares entity types UserA, UserB, and UserC that all have the same membership relations and shapes.

 Membership relations